Harvey wins 3rd start in row, Orioles beat sloppy A’s 8-4

 Oakland starter Jesús Luzardo (1-3) lasted just three innings, giving up six runs, although only three were earned.
 He gave up five hits and two walks and threw two wild pitches.

 Mark Canha and Ramón Laureano homered for the A’s.
 Seth Brown and Tony Kemp also drove in runs for Oakland, which has lost five of seven.
+Baltimore has won three in a row.

 Austin Hays drove in the game’s first two runs with a single in the third inning, and a throwing error by third baseman Matt Chapman on the play let another run score.